 - The server cannot use his/her body or clothing to obstruct the sight of the ball.

 - If the serve touches the net but proceeds over the net onto the opponent's side of the table, it is considered a "let".
 The server will then receive one more attempt to serve.
-If the server serves two consecutive "let" serves, the service is lost and the opponent gets to serve next.
+If the server serves two consecutive "let" serves, a point is awarded to the opponent.

-- If the serve touches the net and lands on the floor, the service is lost and the opponent gets to serve next.
+- If the serve touches the net and lands on the floor, a point is awarded to the opponent.

-- If the serve goes into the net, the service is lost and the opponent gets to serve next.
+- If the serve goes into the net, a point is awarded to the opponent.

 Ball in Play